-Appendix B: Software-Specific Accessibility
+Appendix B: Microsoft Word, PowerPoint, Excel, and Other Software-Specific Accessibility Guides

 Software-Specific Accessibility

 For the most part, following the general principles of accessibility should make the majority of your content accessible.
-However, because computer programs have unique features, there are always a few accessibility opportunities unique to each.
+However, because computer programs have unique features, there are always a few accessibility hurdles and opportunities unique to each.
 For example, did you know that graphs and other floating elements in Excel get read by assistive technology in the order they were added to the spreadsheet unless you purposefully reorder them?
 Or that you can give a Word document a special document title that assistive technology will read instead of the file name?
-If you rely heavily on a particular program, such as Excel, PowerPoint or Zoom, use the links below to explore Langara College’s excellent software-specific guides and suite-specific information from the Accessibility Handbook for Teaching and Learning.
+If you rely heavily on a particular program, such as Excel, PowerPoint, or Zoom, use the links below to explore Langara College’s excellent software-specific guides and suite-specific information from their Accessibility Handbook for Teaching and Learning.

 Each software-specific section includes multiple pages of step-by-step instructions and videos to help you take advantage of accessibility opportunities unique to the particular software.
 Be sure to click through beyond the opening checklist.